zhouyl/flowblade/docs/components/layout/absolute-center.md

 # AbsoluteCenter

 Absolutely positions and centers its child elements.
 AbsoluteCenter provides a convenient way to center content within a positioned container with comprehensive style props support.
+Perfect for overlays, modals, and centered content within containers.

 ## Props